divyareddy098/wes-variant-analysis-pipeline/README.md

 # 🧬 Whole-Exome Variant Analysis Pipeline (1000 Genomes)

 ## Project Goal
-Built a complete bioinformatics pipeline to process whole-exome sequencing (WES) data from the 1000 Genomes Project, perform variant calling, and annotate coding variants for downstream genomic analysis.
+This project implements a complete bioinformatics pipeline to process whole-exome sequencing (WES) data from the 1000 Genomes Project, perform variant discovery, and analyze functional consequences of genomic variation.

+The objective is to replicate real-world variant analysis workflows used in clinical genomics and derive biologically meaningful insights from population-scale sequencing data.

 ---

 ## Overview
-This project implements an end-to-end WES analysis workflow using standard NGS tools.
-The pipeline processes raw sequencing data through alignment, variant calling, filtering, and functional annotation.
+This project presents an end-to-end WES analysis pipeline covering:

+- Read alignment to the human reference genome (GRCh38)
+- Variant calling for SNPs and indels
+- Quality-based filtering of variants
+- Functional annotation using SnpEff
+- Downstream analysis of variant impact and consequence

-The workflow reflects real-world pipelines used in clinical genomics and precision medicine applications.
+The workflow reflects standard pipelines used in research and precision medicine settings.

 ---